SMC-Developments/docs/metric-components/source-types/range.md

 > *Supports:*
 > - [`PlaceholderAPI`](https://wiki.placeholderapi.com/) — Allows metrics to retrieve values from any installed PlaceholderAPI expansion.
 > - `variables` — Allows metrics to retrieve values from SMC-Core variable placeholders.
+> - `logics` — Allows metrics to retrieve values from SMC-Core logic placeholders.

 Sets the numeric value that will be evaluated against the configured ranges.